 Whilst most places accept credit and debit cards, cash is still the best way to pay for small items like taxis, snacks and tips.
 You can buy currency at any of the airports Bureau de Change Facilities.
-See the airport maps for locations.

 Use of self-service kiosks at the airport or online check-in allows you to plan your time at the airport, avoid airline check-in queues and select your seat.
 Depending on the airline you are flying with, your ticket type and your destination; you may be able to check in online or use one of the self service kiosks at the airport.
 In advance of your departure date find out more about the self service and online check-in options from your airline.